Enhanced quantum frequency estimation by nonlinear scrambling

-\textit{Conclusions.---} In this Letter, we have shown that \red{nonlinear-enhanced} frequency sensing can be achieved by efficiently encoding the frequency of a quantized electromagnetic field into a nonlinear quantum probe.
+\textit{Conclusions---} In this Letter, we have shown that \red{nonlinear-enhanced} frequency sensing can be achieved by efficiently encoding the frequency of a quantized electromagnetic field into a nonlinear quantum probe.
 The introduction of nonlinearities into the quantum probe facilitates the distribution of local quantum information across a larger Hilbert space, a process referred to as quantum scrambling.
 To make a fair comparison between probes with and without nonlinearities, we introduced a figure of merit that ensures both probes have the same average energy.
 To show the generality of our findings, we examined three distinct families of nonlinear contributions.
 We showed that higher-order nonlinearities lead to an enhanced sensing capacity, especially in regions where the noncommutativity between the number state observable and the nonlinear contribution is maximal.
 As a result, we established a connection between quantum scrambling, quantified by the Wigner-Yanase skew information, and the probe's sensitivity to slight variations in an unknown parameter, quantified by the quantum Fisher information.
-Our results can aid in tailoring specific nonlinear terms and can be readily generalized to other Hamiltonian parameters.
+Our results show that improved frequency estimation may be obtained under realistic conditions (nonlinear coupling $\beta/\omega \simeq 0.01-0.1$, interaction time $\beta t \leq 0.05$ and coherent amplitude $\alpha\simeq 1-5$) making them suitable for applications in enhancing magnetometry with superconducting quantum circuits and improving stability in superconducting cavity clocks.

-\textit{Acknowledgements.---} V.M. thanks support from the National Natural Science Foundation of China Grants No. 12374482 and No. W2432005.
+\textit{Acknowledgements---} V.M. thanks support from the National Natural Science Foundation of China Grants No. 12374482 and No. W2432005.
 MGAP is partially supported by EU and MIUR through the project PRIN22-2022T25TR3-RISQUE.

 \onecolumngrid \widetext

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}

 \textbf{Outline:}